Pull-Apart Charcuterie Bread

 - 2 teaspoons fresh garlic, grated

-- 2 16-oz. cans refrigerated biscuit dough
+- 2 16 oz cans refrigerated biscuit dough

-- 1 cup jarred marinara sauce, warmed
+- 1 cup marinara sauce, warmed

 Instructions